Decision Making Guide

 - Enrollment instructions

-You must return your completed Retirement Plan Election Form to your campus Benefits Office by the 10th of the month in which you are eligible.
+You must return your completed ORP or PERS Election Form to your campus Benefits Office by the 10th of the month in which you are eligible.

-Eligible employees who do not make a written enrollment selection during this period of time will be automatically enrolled in OPSRP/PERS.
+Eligible employees who do not make a written enrollment selection during this period of time will be automatically enrolled in PERS/OPSRP.

-Your decision to participate in the ORP or OPSRP/PERS is, by law, a one-time irrevocable decision.
+Your decision to participate in the ORP or PERS/OPSRP is, by law, a one-time irrevocable decision.

 This section of the Decision Making Guide highlights key provisions of the Optional Retirement Plan (ORP), the Oregon Public Service Retirement Plan (OPSRP), and the Public Employees Retirement System (PERS).
 For more information, refer to these Retirement Options Comparisons: